By Melissa Salvatore

 I met with the doctor.
-An ultrasound was performed, confirming I was pregnant.
+A vaginal ultrasound was performed, confirming I was pregnant.
 Based on the dates of my last cycle, we determined that I’d conceived about three weeks earlier.
 I asked about abortion and at first – the doctor said it was illegal, then the translator said something to her in Korean and suddenly they were telling me how it could be done.
 There was initially a chance I would be referred elsewhere, but, in the end, the right strings were pulled and I was allowed to schedule an appointment for the following Saturday at the hospital.
 I still wasn’t sure I would go through with it, but knew that if I were to make that choice, I would want it done as soon as possible.

 I contacted the father right away.
 I knew ultimately this would be my choice, but wanted to take his feelings into account, and hoped we could be on the same page.
 He tried hard to say the right thing and told me he would support me with whatever I decided.
 We spoke once the day I found out, and once after the pregnancy was terminated.
 Our phone conversations were peaceful and ended well.
 He said he was sorry for what I had to go through which was really important for me to hear, but in retrospect I think I allowed him to separate himself too much from the situation.
-He offered to help pay for the $500 in medical fees but never followed through, de-friended me on Facebook, and essentially cut off all ties.
+He offered to help pay for the $500 in medical fees but never followed through, and then de-friended me on Facebook.

 I felt like choosing whether or not to give life is the most powerful decision in the world, but also its greatest burden.
 It all fell to me, and either way my life was forever changed.
 In the end, I had to focus on what I believed would, at present, be the best thing for me to do.
 This was my life, and my chance to really take charge of it through this choice.